 Whether you file it immediately or you wait the full 120 days, the initial report requires the following information: the LLC’s name, UBI number, principal office address, mailing address (optional), name of each governing member, the nature of your LLC’s business, and the printed name, title, and signature of your LLC’s authorized person.

 The process outlined above works for domestic LLCs (those formed in Washington), but if your business is expanding to Washington from another state, you won’t need to file the Certificate of Formation.

-Rather, your LLC will need to foreign qualify by filing a Foreign Entity Registration either online or with a hard copy.
+Rather, your LLC will need to foreign qualify by filing a Foreign Registration Statement either online or with a hard copy.
+This form carries the exact same filing fees as the Certificate of Formation: $180 for hard-copy filings or $200 for online submissions.
 Don’t try to start doing business in Washington without first foreign qualifying, or you could run into some severe fines and penalties.

-But once you’ve successfully filed your Foreign Entity Registration, your LLC has the authority to begin doing business in the state.
+But once you’ve successfully filed your Foreign Registration Statement, your LLC has the authority to begin doing business in the state.

 Want Help Filing Your Certificate of Formation?

 Let’s be honest: you’ve got a lot on your plate.
 Filing paperwork can take time away from your other tasks, ones more focused on setting your budding LLC up for success.